Step-by-Step Tips for a Great Time!

 - Send out and email with block party plan and potential dates.
 Ask for feedback by a specific date.

 - Decide on party theme and potential dates.
 Search the web for "Quick and Easy Block Party Themes" and "Activities for All Ages".

-- Recruit neighbors to be responsible for each of the following planning areas: Communication & Invites, Money Collection, Activities, Shoppers (for food and paper products), Set Up & Clean Up Coordination
+- Recruit neighbors to be responsible for each of the following planning areas: Communication and Invites, Money Collection, Activities, Shoppers (for food and paper products), Set Up and Clean Up Coordination

 - Use Community Resources!

 - Flossmoor Village Resources - download (or pick up at Village Hall) the Block Party Application.
 Flossmoor will provide barricades, a safety vehicle visit, and a representative from the Village.